-This Summer Lent is a preparation for the great feast of SS.
-Peter and Paul on June 29th.
-These two apostles are the two pillars of the Church.
+The Apostles’ Fast or "Summer Lent" is a summer fast that begins after All Saints Sunday (following Pentecost) and concludes on June 29, the Feast of Saints Peter and Paul.
+It commemorates the Apostles’ preparation for their missionary work after Pentecost and invites the faithful to share in that spirit of prayer, fasting, and witness.
 It is also related to what Jesus said in Matthew 9:15, in reply to the Pharisees’ complaint that the apostles were not keeping fast days according to the Law: But the days will come, when the Bridegroom shall be taken from them, and then shall they fast."
-So, since Christ has returned to heaven on Ascension, and since the tradition is that the disciples fasted for the nine days before Pentecost, the proclamation of the Gospel must be accompanied by prayer and fasting.

 The summer fast once went from the day after All Saints Sunday to August 15, but the ByzantineChurch used the principle of “economy” (oikonomia) and broke it into the two separate fasts we have today.